Lau Basin: Mantle convection

-At the subduction boundary between Pacific plate and Tonga-Kermadec plate, the roll-back of the Tonga trench and Pacific slab caused compensating flow of the mantle beneath the Lau Basin.
+At the subduction boundary between Pacific plate and the Tonga and Kermadec plates, the roll-back of the Tonga Trench and Pacific slab caused compensating flow of the mantle beneath the Lau Basin.
 This fertile mantle then encounters the water released from the dehydrated subducting Pacific slab and undergoes partial melting.
 This results in the creation of a batch of depleted mantle between the fertile mantle and subducting slab.
 An upward flow of the depleted layer is then induced by back-arc spreading and slab subduction towards corner region where the mantle is hydrated.
 The enhanced melting in this region prevents the depleted mantle from getting re-enriched and thus allows it to flow until it overturns.
 It is then carried back down beneath the back-arc as subduction continues.
 The ELSC located right on top of the highly depleted mantle thus experiences a diminished magma supply which results in a thinner layer of crust and a faster spreading rate.
 The CLSC, on the other hand, has thicker crust because it overlies the fertile mantle that is largely removed from effect of the volcanic front.
 Unlike ELSC, CLSC has characteristics that are much more similar to a mid-ocean ridge.